-The CSM must notify the DAAS RN/Counselor immediately via form AAS-9511 when an attendant change form:
+The CSM must notify the DAAS RN/Counselor immediately via form AAS-9511 when an attendant is no longer working.
+This change should be reported on an attendant change form.

 The CSM should assist the beneficiary's hire choice in completing the provider application packet and sending it to DAAS.